Can You Spray Paint in The Rain? [Explained!]

 No, you cannot spray paint outside if it is raining.
 The rain will wash away the paint and ruin your project, so you have to wait for a dry day before continuing with whatever painting or staining projects that you are working on.

-In the case of heavy downpours that you cannot wait out though, then you can consider putting a tarpaulin over what needs to be painted and weighing this down with some bricks around the perimeter of the tarpaulin so that it does not blow away in the wind.
+In the case of heavy downpours that you cannot wait out, though, then you can consider putting a tarp over what needs to be painted and weighing this down with some bricks around the perimeter of the tarpaulin so that it does not blow away in the wind.

 Also read: How to fix spray paint drips?